 Geospatial science and technology research is a multibillion-dollar industry, and people with advanced geospatial skills are increasingly in demand in the workforce.
 Saint Louis University has a unique opportunity to coordinate and grow the already rich geospatial research and training underway at the university to become a major player in geospatial research, training and innovation.

-GeoSLU: The SLU Geospatial Research, Training and Innovation Enterprise will be a consortium of faculty and students from various disciplines that will promote and develop new research ideas and house high-tech computational facilities to advance research, and enhance graduate and undergraduate education.
+The Geospatial Institute at Saint Louis University (GeoSLU) will be a consortium of faculty and students from various disciplines that will promote and develop new research ideas and house high-tech computational facilities to advance research, and enhance graduate and undergraduate education.
 The GeoSLU enterprise will be built upon three pillars: research, data support services and teaching and training services.

 The GeoSLU team has already identified several new resources and activities that will enhance the enterprise’s ability to pursue and win new grants in geospatial research.
 These include pursuing U.S. Geospatial Intelligence Foundation (USGIF) accreditation of a Geospatial Intelligence (GEOINT) certificate at SLU and a new partnership with the National Geospatial Intelligence Agency (NGA) that will promote funded research.